-I didn't have the opportunity to take up riding until my late twenties, but when I did start riding, I was-as they say-off to the races.
-I soon owned my first horse and was soon competing as an amateur owner in hunter/jumper events.
+I didn't take up riding until my late twenties, but when I did start riding, I was-as they say-off to the races.
+I soon owned my first horse and competing as an amateur owner in hunter/jumper events.
 My husband and I also became involved in thoroughbred racing as owners and breeders.
-An involvement that ultimately led us to move from South Florida to Saratoga in 1980.
+An involvement that ultimately led us to move from South Florida to Saratoga Springs in 1980.
 It was in Saratoga that I combined my love of art and passion for horses and began to create a series of bronzes celebrating the beauty, power and athleticism of the thoroughbred horse.

 I always strive towards expanding my horizons in art.
 The challenges of working with a diverse array of styles and a wide range of media made me a better artist , more equipped than I was earlier in my career to capture and portray my love of horses in ways I had never imagined.
 Please click on the images below to make them larger.